An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Asymptotic-preserving IMEX method

-Though the dominating terms in \eqref{eq:first_I} are treated implicitly, this first order numerical system \eqref{eq:first_order} can actually be solved at the same computation cost as an explicit scheme.
+Though the dominating terms in \eqref{eq:first_I} are treated implicitly, this first-order numerical system \eqref{eq:first_order} can be actually solved at the same computation cost as an explicit scheme.
 This is for the reason that when solving \eqref{eq:first_I}, the terms with implicit scheme are already known.
+In the implementation, the coupled system \eqref{eq:first_I0} and \eqref{eq:first_T} will be solved firstly to update $(I_0^0)^{n+1}$ and $T^{n+1}$.
+Substituting \eqref{eq:first_I0} into \eqref{eq:first_T} yields a fourth-order polynomial equation of $T^{n+1}$ as